-If you do not file the application for extension by the original due date of the return, you are subject to both the 5 percent per month late filing penalty and the 10 percent late payment penalty on the net tax due.
+If you do not file the application for extension by the original due date of the return, you are subject to both the late filing penalty and the late payment penalty on the net tax due.

 Net tax due is the amount of tax required to be shown on the return less any timely payments of the tax and allowable credits.